 Toronto-Dominion Bank (TD)

 The National Bank of Canada also stopped issuing certified cheques.
-The bank is promoting bank drafts at the cost of $9.00 as opposed to certified cheques.
+The bank is promoting bank drafts at the cost of $9 as opposed to certified cheques.
+You can get a National Bank bank draft if you have a chequing account such as The Minimalist.

 Desjardins

 Desjardins still offers the service of issuing certified cheques.
-If it’s made at the payers request, the fee is $15.00.
-If it’s at the request of the recipient, it’s $20.00.
+If it’s made at the payer’s request, the fee is $15.
+If it’s at the request of the recipient, it’s $20.

 Alternatives to certified cheques

-Just like bank drafts and money orders, the certified cheque is not as popular as it once was.
-Since online banking and electronic paying has become so secure, there are new tools to move large sums of money such as Wise and Interac.
+Just like bank drafts and money orders, the certified cheque is not as popular as it once was to send money abroad.
+Since online banking and electronic paying has become more secure, there are neobanks and new tools to move large sums of money such as Wise and Interac.
 Their transfer rates are often more interesting than those of big banks.

 Wise

 Wise is dedicated to international money transfers.
+You have access to over 40 currencies to send money in over 160 countries.
 You cannot send money between two canadian accounts.
 Wise charges a direct debit fee plus its own fee.
 For example, to send $1,000 CAD to a US account, you would pay $9.04 in fees with direct debit.
 You can pay by direct debit, debit card, credit card or a bank transfer.
 You can also pay bills.
-You'll always see the total cost upfront.
+You’ll always see the total cost upfront.

 For security purposes, Wise asks for a photo of your ID for some currencies and large transfers.
 Wise holds your money with established financial institutions, separately from their own accounts, and also has a dedicated anti-fraud team.